vanadium-archive/chat/README.md

 These instructions assume you have an up-to-date [Vanadium development environment][vanadium-installation] inside `$V23_ROOT`.

-In order to install the shell client, please do the following:
+In order to run the shell client:

-1. Build the chat binary.

     cd $V23_ROOT/release/projects/chat
+    make run-shell

+This will generate Vanadium credentials (a new principal and a blessing) the first time it is run, which may prompt you for your Google Account password and caveats on the blessing in your web browser.
+You will also be prompted to select a password for encrypting the credentials on local disk.
+This is optional.

+If you'd only like to build the binary, not run it:

+    cd $V23_ROOT/release/projects/chat
     make build-shell

-2. Start the Vanadium Security Agent

-        $V23_ROOT/release/go/src/v.io/x/ref/cmd/vbash

-  You may be prompted for a password, and may have to select blessing caveats in your web browser.

-3. Run the chat binary.

-        ./clients/shell/go/bin/chat

 <a name="architecture"></a>
 ## Chat architecture